sonata-project/SonataAdminBundle/Resources/doc/reference/installation.rst

 Now, install the assets from the bundles:

     php app/console assets:install web

+If you have any problem try the verbose mode to find it:

+    php app/console assets:install web -v

 Usually when installing new bundles a good practice is to also delete your cache::